wp-plugins/d13gallery/readme.txt

 D13Gallery is a simple Wordpress plugin that allows you to quickly add thumbnail image galleries to your posts and pages.
 By including a simple HTML-like tag to the body of your post, a folder on your web server can be scanned for images and a gallery generated automatically.

 Editing the settings of your d13galleries is quick and simple using the inbuilt options screen - simple adjust your settings for size, quality and layout and click 'update' to apply the changes to all of your galleries.

+**What's new in version 3.3.2?**

+This version has some slightly adjusted markup for when you're using a lightbox.
+Rather than display the path to the image as the image title within the lightbox popup, the post title will now be used--much nicer.

 **What's new in version 3.3.1?**